 Unseasonal weather leads to snow event cancellation in Queenstown 22 Jun 2011

-- $100 million for urban cycleways News
+- $3 million upgrade for Mount Cook road News

 Winter Festival Director Simon Green has today announced that three Winter Festival events planned to be held at Coronet Peak this weekend would be cancelled.

 The events are the Budget Rent-a-Car Mountain Bikes on Snow scheduled for Saturday 25 June and the Tararua Skin to the Summit and the Firefighter Chill Factor Challenge both scheduled for Sunday 26 June.

 “Due to current weather conditions, we cannot run events at Coronet Peak this weekend,” Green says.
 “In the meantime, there is plenty of action scheduled for downtown Queenstown this weekend, starting with the American Express Opening Party and Fireworks on Friday evening.

 NZSki Marketing Manager Craig Douglas said it was “hugely disappointing and frustrating” that the opening of Coronet Peak and The Remarkables continued to be delayed.

 “It’s clear we can't hold events when we don't have snow and we aren't open.

 “It’s a great shame that we won't be able to have the festival events up the mountains this weekend, but the festival celebrates all of what Queenstown offers and is a winter celebration not simply a snow festival.

 “There are plenty of downtown events and attractions throughout the ten days of festival and still many reasons to celebrate.”